 As shown on the Site Plan prepared by Dillis & Roy, the emergency access roadway shall be at a width shown on the Plan of Record to ensure that a ladder truck has the minimum room needed to access the Property during an emergency.
 The Applicant shall provide a bar across the emergency access roadway at the front of the site.
 The mechanism to open and close the emergency gate shall be expressly conditioned by the Groton Fire Department.
 The Fire Department shall have the uninterrupted ability to access the emergency road at all times.

 The Fire Department found that the Town’s current hose load setups on the fire apparatus will not reach the furthest points inside the proposed buildings.
 In order to remedy this, the Fire Department has planned to purchase additional hoses and packs to enable firefighters to reach the furthest points of the apartment buildings at an estimated cost of $7,925.00.
-Accordingly, the Applicant has agreed to in order to upgrade this municipal service necessitated by the Project, the Applicant shall contribute $7,925.00 to the Town’s general fund.
+In order to upgrade this municipal service necessitated by the Project, the Applicant shall contribute $7,925.00 to the Town’s general fund.

 At least 10 of the units, of which at least 2 shall be affordable units, shall be designed and built to accommodate wheelchair accessibility.
 These 10 units shall be located in the multifamily buildings.
 All the units shall be handicap adaptable and accessible.